howl-editor/howl/site/source/doc/manual/configuration.md

 config.save_config_on_exit = true
 ```

-Once `save_config_on_exit` is set to `true`, the current state of global
-configuration variables is automatically saved on exit and reloaded on startup.
-Note that automatic persistence applies to global variables and mode
-configuration only - configuration at other scopes such as files and buffer is
+*Note*: The `save_config_on_exit` configuration and `save-config` command only
+save the settings for global scope.
+Any file or buffer level configuration is
-not currently persisted.
+not currently saved.

-Automatically persisted variables are stored in the file
+Another way to persist your settings is to manually update the `init.moon` file
+as described in the [previous section](#setting-variables-upon-startup).
+Any
-`~/.howl/system/config.lua`.
-Any variables set via `init.moon` override the
+variables set via `init.moon` override the variables automatically loaded from
-variables automatically loaded from `config.lua`.
+`config.lua`.

 ## Key bindings